Willhanau/ML-vision-playground/README.md

 # MLplayground
-Demo of ML google API for Unity3D.
+Demo of google ML Vision API in Unity3D.